mepps-md/tor/docs/source/procurementplans.rst

 A brief overview
 ----------------

 Upon the approval of budget / business plan of an organization, this structured data is entered into the system.
-The record on the planned procedure in the annual procurement plan is elaborated until the third digit of the CPV.
+The record on the planned procedure in the annual procurement plan is elaborated until the third CPV digit.
 Gradually, this data is further elaborated by the CA by introducing changes into the annual plan where the procurement item details are indicated.

 Plan creation
 ~~~~~~~~~~~~~